ori-volfo/sisense/readme.md

 * Composer dependency manager

 ## Setting up the Environment
-1. Clone using git or copy this directory to your local environment
+1. Clone using git, or copy this directory to your local environment
-2. Run command `composer install` in terminal
+2. Go to project library and run the command `composer install` in terminal
-3. Go to /config/database.php, in lines 47,48 change username and password in accordance to your MySQL database
+3. Go to **/config/database.php**, in lines 47,48 change username and password in accordance to your MySQL database
-4. Go to /.env in lines 12,13 change username and password in accordance to your MySQL database
+4. Go to **/.env** in lines 12,13 change username and password in accordance to your MySQL database
-5. Initialize your DB by running the sisense_db.sql file as a query in your MySQL database
+5. Initialize your DB by running the **sisense_db.sql** file as a query in your MySQL database

 ## Run project
 * Run command `php artisan serve` in terminal,  and open your browser at [localhost:8000](localhost:8000/)